Denislav-cod/properties/README.md

 - Bootstrap
 - MySQL
 ## Functionalities
-It gives users the oppertunety of publishing for sale, as well as, looking at offers to buy properties .
+It gives users the opportunity of publishing for sale, as well as, looking at offers to buy properties .
 What is more, there is panel for admins by which they can control what is being published.